Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.InvisibleReCaptcha/README.md

     </div>

-See http://www.avassy.com/framework for more info.

-See http://www.avassy.com/framework for more info.
+See http://www.avassy.com/framework/components/Avassy.AspNetCore.Mvc.InvisibleReCaptcha for more info.